BarunKrMishra/devsync-ai-platform/MICROSERVICES_PROGRESS.md

 - ✅ Session management with Redis
 - ✅ Rate limiting for authentication endpoints
 - ✅ Comprehensive audit logging for security events
-- ✅ Prisma ORM with PostgreSQL integration
+- ✅ Prisma ORM with MySQL integration
 - ✅ Input validation and sanitization
 - ✅ Docker containerization with health monitoring